 As you wean yourself off 'free' sugars (the type we are advised to cut back on), choose natural sources of sweetness like fresh fruits or naturally sweet veg, such as sweet potatoes.
 This will help your palate adapt and will keep you energised so you don't experience a sugar crash.
 Naturally sweet fruit and vegetables, such as fresh berries, are packed with vitamins, minerals and fibre.

-We have lots of clever snack and sweet treat suggestions, designed to complement a healthy, diet that will stop you craving sugar.
-Although if you are following our plan to lose weight, we advise avoiding snacking completely.
+Try our clever snack and sweet treat suggestions, designed to complement a healthy diet that will stop you craving sugar.
+If, however, you are following a particular diet plan to lose weight, you may be advised to avoiding snacking completely.

 3. Eat enough protein and fat